-Try to always carry your laptop in a backpack, carry bag, etc that has a protective pocket specifically made for laptops.
-Do not carry an unprotected laptop in your backpack along with your books etc. Laptops can be easily damaged being carried around and unprotected in a regular backpack.
+Try to always carry your laptop in a backpack, carry bag, etc. that has a protective pocket specifically made for laptops.
+Do not carry an unprotected laptop in your backpack along with your books etc. Laptops can be easily damaged while being carried around unprotected in a regular backpack.
 If you must carry your laptop in an unprotected backpack try to wrap it with bubble wrap, foam rubber, etc. If you don’t already have a backpack that has a protective pocket for laptops, we recommend that you purchase one.
 More information on protective backpacks can be found at:

 Keep it Healthy